Early Childhood Learning Center

 - The program will support children’s sustained development and learning through the engagement of families and staff in the implementation of school readiness goals.

 - The program will support increased family well-being in the areas of physical and mental health, secure relationships, and financial stability.

 - The program will seek additional funding to support services for children and families living within the service area.

 The Coeur d’Alene Tribe Early Childhood Learning Center houses all early childhood programs for the Coeur d’Alene Tribe.
-ECLC provides comprehensive services in the areas of education, disabilities, mental health, health, nutrition, and family services to 102 qualifying children ages 6 weeks to 5 years old, and their families.
+ECLC provides comprehensive services in the areas of education, disabilities, mental health, health, nutrition, and family services to 110 qualifying children ages 6 weeks to 5 years old, and their families.

 EHS is a national program for infants/toddlers designed to provide comprehensive developmental services to meet the needs of qualifying children ages 0-2 and their families.
 ECLC currently provides EHS services to 40 infants and toddlers in center-based classrooms.

-FS is an early intervention program that provides services to children birth to age six.
+FS is an early intervention program that provides referrals for services to children birth to age six.
 Services provided include: developmental tracking to monitor the physical, social, and emotional development of your child; assessment services in the areas of speech, language, hearing, vision, motor skills and intellectual development; and intervention services provided by teachers, nurses, physical and occupational therapists, speech/language pathologists, and service coordinators for children with diagnosed disabilities.